AustinCaudill/The-Petro-Guy/training.md

 <li>The Role of Inflow-Control Devices in Optimizing Horizontal Well Performance</li>
 <li>Well Plug and Abandonment</li>
 <li>Completion Solutions for Multi-Stage Stimulation of Unconventional Resources</li>
+<li>Data Science and Analytics applications in Petroleum Engineering – A Kick Start in Python</li>
 </ul>